Ezzard Charles: Death

 In 1968, Charles was diagnosed with amyotrophic lateral sclerosis, also known as Lou Gehrig's disease.
 The disease affected Charles' legs and eventually left him completely disabled.
 A fund raiser was held to assist Charles and many of his former opponents spoke on his behalf.
 Rocky Marciano in particular called Charles the bravest man he ever fought.
 The former boxer spent his last days in a nursing home.
-A chilling 1973 commercial showed Charles in his wheelchair horribly disabled by ALS.
+A 1973 commercial showed Charles in his wheelchair disabled by ALS.
 Charles died on May 28, 1975, in Chicago.
 He was buried at Burr Oak Cemetery in Alsip, Illinois.

 Legacy

+Charles was The Ring magazine Fighter of the Year in 1949 and 1950.

 In 1976, Cincinnati honored Charles by changing the name of Lincoln Park Drive to Ezzard Charles Drive.
 This was the street of his residence during the height of his career.

 In 2002, Charles was ranked No. 13 on The Ring magazine's list of the 80 Best Fighters of the Last 80 Years.

-In 2006, Ezzard Charles was named the 11th greatest fighter of all time by the IBRO (International Boxing Research Organisation).

-The "Cincinnati Cobra" was a master boxer of extraordinary skill and ability.
-He had speed, agility, fast hands and excellent footwork.
-Charles possessed a masterful jab and was a superb combination puncher.
-He was at his peak as a light-heavyweight.
-His record is quite impressive.
-Against top rate opposition like Archie Moore, Charley Burley, Lloyd Marshall, Jimmy Bivins, and Joey Maxim he was an impressive 16-2 combined.
-Despite being a natural light-heavy he won the heavyweight title and made 9 successful title defenses.
-Nearly 25% of voters had Charles in the top 10.
-Half of the voters had him in the top 15.
-Two thirds of voters had him inside the top 20.

 Muhammad Ali said in his own autobiography:

 "Ezzard Charles was a truly great fighter and champion.
 He was the only heavyweight champion, other than a young Sonny Liston, who I think would have really troubled me at my best."

 In 2007, ESPN online ranks Ezzard Charles as the 27th greatest boxer of all time, ahead of such notable fighters as Mike Tyson, Larry Holmes and Jake LaMotta.

+In 2007, prominent boxing historian Bert Sugar listed Charles as the seventh greatest Heavyweight of all time.

 In 2009, Boxing magazine listed Ezzard Charles as the greatest Light Heavyweight fighter ever, ahead of the likes of Archie Moore, Bob Foster, Michael Spinks and Gene Tunney.

+In 2019, Ezzard Charles was named the 13th greatest pound for pound fighter of all time by the IBRO (International Boxing Research Organisation).

+Coming in the 13th position is Ezzard Charles with 200 points.
+Charles finished 1st at light-heavyweight, in the top 20 at middleweight and in the top 20 at heavyweight.
+Charles impressive record of opponents; going 3-0 over Archie Moore, 2-0 over Charley Burley, 4-1 against Jimmy Bivins, 3-0 over Joey Maxim as well as 8 successful title defenses at heavyweight prove he was one of boxing’s best.
+21 of 31 voters had Charles in the top 20, 7 of those had him in the top 10.
+Charles finished tied 12-13th last time, so falls in about the same spot as IBRO’s last pound for pound poll.